 (c) the direct costs of providing access to the service;

-(d) the operational and technical requirements for the safe and reliable operation of a telecommunications network, or facilities used to supply carriage services;
+(d) the operational and technical requirements necessary for the safe and reliable operation of a telecommunications network, or facilities used to supply carriage services;

 (e) the economically efficient operation of a carriage service, a telecommunications network or a facility;

-(f) whether the determination will promote the long-term interests of end-users of carriage services or services supplied by means of carriage services.
+(f) whether the determination will promote the long-term interests of end-users of carriage services or of services supplied by means of carriage services.

-(2) For paragraph (1) (f), whether a determination will promote the long-term interests of end-users of carriage services or of services supplied by means of carriage services is to be determined in the same way as the question is determined for Part XIC of the Trade Practices Act 1974.
+(2) For the purposes of paragraph (1)(f), whether a determination will promote the long-term interests of end-users of carriage services or of services supplied by means of carriage services is to be determined in the same way as the question is determined for the purposes of Part XIC of the Competition and Consumer Act 2010.

-Note See Trade Practices Act 1974, s.
-152AB.
+Note: See section 152AB of the Competition and Consumer Act 2010.

 (3) The ACCC may take into account any other matters that it considers relevant.

-9 Determinations

-(1) Before making a determination, the ACCC must give a draft determination to the parties.

-(2) Unless a notice is withdrawn under regulation 4 or the ACCC terminates an arbitration under regulation 10, the ACCC must:

-(a) make a written determination; and

-(b) give a copy of the determination to each party; and

-(c) include the reasons for the determination.

-10 When ACCC may terminate arbitration
+11 When ACCC may terminate arbitration

-(1) The ACCC may terminate an arbitration without making a determination if it considers that:
+(1) The ACCC may terminate an arbitration (without making a determination) if it considers that:

 (a) the notification of the dispute was vexatious; or